 Normally, it takes at least a week to make vanilla sugar at home.
 However, I have two strategies to try to speed up the process!

-Option 1: How to Make Quick Vanilla Bean Sugar
+Option 1: Quick Vanilla Bean Sugar

 Break out the food processor!
 This sweet recipe is ready to go in as little as a day (although it will have a much stronger flavor after a week or two).

 - Blend about 2 cups of white sugar with 2-3 vanilla beans until the beans turn into small pieces.

 - Add the whole mixture to a glass jar and shake often for at least a day.